FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. When sbt is finished retrieving dependencies, type `run` and press enter.

+### Troubleshooting

-If you keep getting timeouts, you have to create this `SBT_OPTS` environment variable:
+If you keep getting timeouts when compiling, you have to create this `SBT_OPTS` environment variable:

     export SBT_OPTS="-Xms64M -Xmx2048M -Xss4M -XX:ReservedCodeCacheSize=64m -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC"